KatherineMichel/digital-commonplace/tools-python-and-django-tools-and-deployment.md

 Django Shell Plus
 https://twitter.com/KatiMichel/status/1302455369353039873 | Katherine Michel on Twitter: "The tutorial threw something at me that I can't remember ever having heard of before... `python https://t.co/jyO6G4g0ui shell_plus` autoloads the settings and the model classes." / Twitter https://twitter.com/aliasoltaani/status/1302475667867676673 | Sol on Twitter: "@KatiMichel Check this, it's awesome! pip install jupyter python https://t.co/HI9CpiHRiU shell_plus --notebook" / Twitter

+Simon
+https://twitter.com/simonw/status/1321612923442098177 | (26) Simon Willison on Twitter: "Just found out Jupyter is available via Homebrew: brew install jupyter I wonder if this could be a good recommended starting point for newcomers to Python?
+You can pip install packages for it in the right place directly in a cell using: %pip install httpx" / Twitter
 -->

 ## Python Debugger and doctests